 The following information is always subject to change.
 Confirm before you make plans around a specific event.
 Call the venue or the New York City Convention & Visitors Bureau at tel.
 212/484-1222, go to www.nycgo.com, or buy a copy of Time Out New York at any newsstand for the latest details.JANUARY

 New York Boat Show.
-Yachts to pontoon boats to canoes are all on display at the Jacob K. Javits Convention Center, from January 21-25, 2015. www.nyboatshow.com.
+Yachts to pontoon boats to canoes are all on display at the Jacob K. Javits Convention Center. www.nyboatshow.com.

 Winter Restaurant Week.
-A misnomer, because this gourmet shindig actually lasts 2 weeks, this is the time of year when cheap foodies can try out the city’s best restaurants for as little as $25 at lunch, $35 at dinner, for three courses.
-Some participating restaurants in 2014 included standouts like The Dutch and EN Japanese Brasserie.
-Visit www.nycgo.com for the 2015 dates.
+A misnomer, because this gourmet shindig actually lasts 2 weeks, this is the time of year when cheap foodies can try out the city’s best restaurants for as little as $26 at lunch, $42 at dinner, for three courses.
+Some recently participating restaurants included standouts like The Dutch and EN Japanese Brasserie.
+Visit www.nycgo.com for updcoming dates.
 You can make reservations starting 2 weeks in advance.
 Late January/early February.

 Fashion Week.
 Early February is when American designers parade their new lines for the press and big department store buyers.
 It's impossible to get tickets to the runway shows (they go to the likes of Gwyneth Paltrow and Madonna).
 I only mention Fashion Week here because the event can tie up rooms at the Midtown hotels (better to stay Downtown or Uptown when the fashionistas are in town).